muhaiminmemon/Website-Identity-Theft/README.md

 ## Features

 - **Informative Content**: The website provides a wealth of information about identity theft, its consequences, and how to prevent it.
-- **Interactive Elements**: Engage visitors with interactive quizzes, videos, and informative graphics.
+- **Interactive Elements**: Engage visitors with interactive and informative graphics.
 - **Resources**: Curated list of cybersecurity resources, tips, and tools to help users secure their online presence.
 - **Responsive Design**: The website is designed to be accessible and responsive on various devices and screen sizes.
 - **Easy Navigation**: User-friendly navigation ensures that visitors can quickly find the information they need.